albertocarm/bayescores/README.md

----

-# bayescores: Comprehensive quantification of clinical benefit in randomized controlled trials using Bayesian AFT cure models
+# bayescores: Comprehensive Quantification of Clinical Benefit in Randomized Controlled Trials Using Bayesian Inference and Multi-Attribute Utility Theory

 **`bayescores`** provides a comprehensive toolkit for analyzing randomized controlled trials (RCTs).
 This package introduces the